 Tires and fuel are two of the highest maintenance costs for a commercial fleet.
 Improper alignment causes premature tire wear and rolling resistance that will lead to decreased fuel economy.
 Driver fatigue caused by improper alignment is a factor that can impact safety, as well as, employee satisfaction.
 Industry experts estimate the savings of proper alignment could pay dividends in excess of $1500 per year.

-We have a wealth of experience with providing tire fleet surveys to our customers.
+We have a wealth of experience with providing fleet surveys to our customers.
 Our customers use these surveys as a report card to evaluate the overall tire conditions of the fleet and areas that can be improved.
-We use these surveys as a foundation towards our dedication to reduce the overall tire and related cost for our commercial customers.
+We use these surveys as a foundation for our dedication to reducing the overall tire and related costs for our commercial customers.
 The surveys and fleet cost analysis typically identify fleet tire cost savings of 15% and fuel savings in excess of 1.5%.

 Safety is our top priority when it comes to our professional service capabilities.
 All of our technicians are TIA trained and skilled in all tire safety procedures including lockout tag out and fastener cleaning and torque.

-Whether your concerned about up time, cost control, driver satisfaction or safety, you can be assured Patridge Tires and Service is your one source for complete satisfaction guaranteed.
+Whether you are concerned about uptime, cost control, driver satisfaction, or safety, you can be assured Patridge Commercial Alignments is your one source of complete satisfaction guaranteed.